Bernabé Zapata Miralles: 2022: French Open fourth round & first top-15 win, top 75 debut

+2023: First Two ATP semifinals in Latin America, Masters fourth round, top 40

-At the ATP 250 2023 Córdoba Open he broke the record for the longest match ever in the tournament history when he defeated compatriot Roberto Carballes Baena in three hours and 26 minutes in the first round.
-The previous-longest match was in 2020, when Albert Ramos-Vinolas outlasted Pablo Andujar in three hours and 20 minutes.
+At the ATP 250 2023 Córdoba Open he broke the record for the longest match ever in the tournament history when he defeated compatriot Roberto Carballés Baena in three hours and 26 minutes in the first round.
+The previous-longest match was in 2020, when Albert Ramos Viñolas outlasted Pablo Andújar in three hours and 20 minutes.